PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 14:48:57
+Last updated: 2024-04-02 14:51:01
-Random Quote: Through perseverance many people win success out of what seemed destined to be certain failure. - Benjamin Disraeli
+Random Quote: Don't look back.
+Something might be gaining on you. - Satchel Paige